RomChicCampNum/Java-DnD-Board-Game-Project/README.md

 - **Character Creation**: Choose a **Warrior** or a **Magician** and give them a name.
   - The Warrior has a weapon and a shield.
-  - The Magician has a spell and a potion.
+  - The Magician has a spell and a protection ring.
 - **Movement on the Board**: The character automatically moves each turn by rolling a virtual die, with tracking of their position on the board.
 - **Interactions**: The game allows the player to fight enemies or find surprise items.
 - **64-Case Board**: Includes enemies to fight and collectible items.